Measuring time in a timeless universe: Introduction

-This mismatch between fundamental theories of physics and practical reality is problematic.
-But the problem is resolved in `timeless' approaches to physics, which have as their overarching theme that time is not fundamental but emergent.
-In these constructions, time emerges from more fundamental attributes of physical systems, ensuring that time is always an observable physical quantity.
 A notable example of a timeless approach in classical physics is a model due to Barbour \cite{barbour2009nature}.
-Barbour's model consists of masses interacting via Newtonian gravity in such a way that their configurations in space are unique at any moment (this is guaranteed by the conservation laws Barbour imposes), implying that a particular moment in time can also be defined by its unique configuration of masses.
-Thus, in Barbour's model, time is not an external parameter, like \(\lambda\), but an internal, measurable attribute, making the abstract parameter \(\lambda\) superfluous so that it can be dispensed with.\footnote{Barbour expands on these ideas in \textit{The end of time} \cite{barbour2001end} and in his more recent work on a theory called shape dynamics \cite{barbour2014solution}.}
+Barbour's model consists of point masses interacting via Newtonian gravity in such a way that their configurations in space are unique at any instant (their uniqueness is guaranteed by the conservation laws Barbour imposes), implying that a particular instant of time can also be defined by its unique configuration of masses.
+Thus, in Barbour's model, time is not an external parameter, like \(\lambda\), but an internal, measurable attribute, making \(\lambda\) superfluous so that it can be dispensed with.\footnote{Barbour expands on these ideas in \textit{The end of time} \cite{barbour2001end} and in his more recent work on a theory called shape dynamics \cite{barbour2014solution}.}